loganmarkley/Pathfinder/frontend-directory/README.md

 # Pathfinder Frontend

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.

 ## Overview
 The frontend of the Pathfinder application provides users with a graphical interface to interact with the backend service and display route information.

+## Getting Started:
+1. Make sure you have the latest LTS version of Node (I recommend using the nvm package manager)
+2. In a terminal, run `npm install -g @angular/cli`
+3. Then, in the frontend directory, run `npm install` to install all dependencies
+3. Finally, run `ng serve` to run the dev server and navigate to `http://localhost:4200/`.

+The application will automatically reload if you change any of the source files.

 ## Structure
 - **.angular**: Configuration and files related to Angular framework